 What kind of work you do

 Projects are not charged the same.
 A generic project will be cheaper than a custom design or a one-of-a-kind piece.
-When deciding what kind of projects to specialize in, have the market value in mind.
+When deciding what kind of projects to specialize in, consider the market value.
 Is there a demand for the kind of work you want to do?
 If so, then, by all means, pursue that niche.
-It’s not only good for your pocketbook but also helps build your reputation as a skilled artisan.
+Itโ€™s good for your pocketbook and helps build your reputation as a skilled artisan.

 • Payment terms